-Plaintiff Wild Fish Conservancy sued NMFS in March 2020 to challenge the biological opinion and incidental take statement, raising several claims under the APA, ESA, and NEPA.
+Plaintiff Wild Fish Conservancy sued NMFS in March 2020 to challenge the biological opinion and incidental take statement, raising several claims under the Administrative Procedure Act ("APA"), ESA, and NEPA.
 Alaska and a representative of the Alaskan commercial fishing industry (the Alaska Trollers Association) intervened as co-defendants.
-In September 2021, a magistrate judge issued a report and recommendation on the parties' crossmotions for summary judgment, which report the district court adopted in full in August 2022.
+In September 2021, a magistrate judge issued a report and recommendation on the parties' cross-motions for summary judgment, which the district court adopted in full in August 2022.
 Dkt.
 Nos.
 111, 122.
-The court found that NMFS's finding of nojeopardy in the 2019 biological opinion was arbitrary and capricious-and that NMFS therefore violated its duty under Section 7 of the ESA to ensure that its actions are not likely to jeopardize listed species-because NMFS relied on the effects of mitigation measures that were uncertain to occur.
+The court found that NMFS's finding of no-jeopardy in the 2019 biological opinion was arbitrary and capricious-and that NMFS therefore violated its duty under Section 7 of the ESA to ensure that its actions are not likely to jeopardize listed species-because NMFS relied on the effects of mitigation measures that were uncertain to occur.
 Dkt.
 No. 111 at 25, 33-34.
+The court also found that NMFS had improperly "segmented" its analysis by taking the prey mitigation program into account when considering the likely

-Specifically, the district court found that NMFS erroneously relied on the anticipated effects of the prey increase program to conclude that the actions addressed in the biological opinion as a whole were not likely to jeopardize killer whales; the court perceived the prey increase program to be too vaguely described and uncertain to support a no-jeopardy finding.
-Id. at 28-31.
-The court also found that NMFS had improperly "segmented" its analysis by taking the prey mitigation program into account when considering the likely (beneficial) effects of agency action on the killer whales, without simultaneously considering the effects of that program on the Chinook salmon (which the Conservancy believes may be negative).
+(beneficial) effects of agency action on the killer whales, without simultaneously considering the effects of that program on the Chinook salmon (which the Conservancy believes may be negative).
 Id. at 31-33.
-The court also held that NMFS should have analyzed under NEPA the effects of both the issuance of the incidental take statement and the prey increase program under NEPA.
+The court further held that NMFS should have analyzed under NEPA the effects of both the issuance of the incidental take statement and the prey increase program.
 Id. at 34-38.